Homological properties of extensions of algebras: Pseudocompact algebras

 \section{Pseudocompact algebras}

 Let $k$ be an algebraically closed field (thought of as a discrete topological ring).
-A pseudocompact $k$-algebra is an inverse limit of finite dimensional associative $k$-algebras, taken in the category of topological algebras -- see for instance \cite{Brumer} for an introduction to pseudocompact objects.
+A pseudocompact $k$-algebra is an inverse limit of finite dimensional associative $k$-algebras, taken in the category of topological algebras -- see for instance \cite{Brumer,IM23} for an introduction to pseudocompact objects.
 Morphisms in the category of pseudocompact algebras are continuous algebra homomorphisms.
 Pseudocompact algebras arise in several natural contexts: completed group algebras of profinite groups, the objects of study in the representation theory of profinite groups, are pseudocompact (cf.\ \cite{Brumer}); the algebras dual to coalgebras are precisely the pseudocompact algebras (see for instance \cite[Theorem 3.6]{Simson11}).

+Throughout the text, in order to avoid confusion with topological objects, we use the word ``abstract'' to refer to objects without a topology: thus ``abstract algebra'' just means ``algebra''.
 Our main results apply to extensions of abstract algebras, as well as to extensions of pseudocompact algebras.
 In this article, the main use of pseudocompact algebras will be for the construction of examples: the completed path algebra of a quiver (defined below) is a pseudocompact algebra.
 Working with the abstract path algebra $kQ$ of a quiver (even a finite quiver, if it has cycles) is notoriously tricky.
 But working with the completed path algebra $k\db{Q}$, many technical difficulties do not arise ($k\db{Q}$ is unital, projective $k\db{Q}$-modules are what one would hope, the Jacobson radical of $k\db{Q}$ is what one would hope, etc.).
 The reader whose interest is in finite dimensional or abstract algebras will miss nothing by skipping mentions to pseudocompact algebras.

 \begin{defn} Let $Q$ be a finite quiver.
 The \emph{completed path algebra} (cf.\ for instance \cite{DerksonWeymanZelevinsky}) is defined to be the cartesian product

 where $kQ_n$ is the vector space with basis the paths of $Q$ of length exactly $n$.
 Each $kQ_n$ is given the discrete topology and $k\db{Q}$ is given the product topology.
 The multiplication of paths is as in the abstract path algebra -- this multiplication extends to a continuous multiplication on $k\db{Q}$.